ffrouin/laurux/README.md

 In case you miss the repo public key :

 	apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 47CBC05C

-You can use this data to build a laurux package for your debian system.
-This package will allow you to enable multiuser usage of the laurux application originaly designed for a single user usage.

 ## You prefer make your own debian package